Mobile Ads API

 Available Tools, Libraries, and Interfaces

-The Amazon Mobile Ad Network provides a Java API for Android 2.3 and newer phones and tablets.
+The Amazon Mobile Ad Network provides a Java SDK for Android 2.3 and newer phones and tablets.

 Amazon Mobile Ad Network Concepts